pavittarsingh315/Project-Darkstar-Backend-Dev/README.md

 1. Made it so we check if a user is banned when doing token login.
 2. Added a user type of superuser.
 3. Created a route to delete a user and made use of user types to essentially created a hierarchy of the user types and who can delete who.

+## Twelfth Commit - SUPER IMPORTANT

+1. Implemented multiple database architecture.
+2. Created a new database in cluster0 named Authentication.
+Deleted myFirstDatabase.
+3. Changed the connection uri to contain the name of the Authentication database.
+The name of the database in the uri is the default database that the connection connects to.
+4. There is a wierd deprecation warning that literally should be not happening but it is but its not app killing ya know.